 Pictures of distant scenes can otherwise look quite flat and boring since we don't see a picture of something distant in the same way as we do when being there, and using our own eyes.

-When we do that, we have a stereoscopic (three-dimensional) view, which we can’t get in a photograph - unless it’s a “3-D” image designed to be viewed with special glasses.
+When we do that, we have a stereoscopic (three-dimensional) view, which we can't get in a photograph - unless it's a whole image designed to be viewed with special glasses.